peadargrant/data_architecture/24_advanced_xml/advanced_xml_lab.md

 To do this we will use an XSL Transform to modify the original XML document so that the namespace declarations are removed.
 Then many of our tools will be a lot easier to work with.

-XSL itself is a powerful tool, often used to transform XML documents to other XML documents or to alternative formats like plain text and HTML.
-In real situations it's often easier to write a script to do the same thing as an XSL transform in a shorter time.

 We'll use `lxml` to load the XML document defining the transform, create a transform object and then apply it to the original XML document.